Canada’s entry rules are changing

 - your application will not be given special attention nor can you expect faster processing or a more favourable outcome;

-- the representative is authorized to represent you only on immigration matters related to the application you submit with this form;
+- the representative is authorized to represent you only on citizenship or immigration matters related to the application you submit with this form; and

 There are two (2) types of representatives.